fchavonet/full_stack-cowabunga/README.md

 5. Create the card_status table:

-    - In your Supabase Dashboard, go to Database → Table editor.
+    - In your Supabase dashboard, go to Database → Table editor.
     - Click “New table”, name it `card_status`.
     - Add the following columns: